 For several years, low interest rates on government bonds benefited borrowers taking out new federal student loans.
-But in 2017, rates are headed back up for the first time since 2014.
+But in 2018, rates are headed up for the second year in a row.

 Increased rates for new borrowers — which take effect July 1, and will be in place for one year — could signal the end of an era of low rates.
 Since a 2013 overhaul of the Higher Education Act, interest rates on newly-issued federal direct loans are benchmarked to 10-year Treasury notes, and reset annually.

-The 2.4 percent yield on 10-year Treasury notes auctioned Wednesday, May 10, means rates on federal direct loans to undergraduates disbursed on or after July 1, 2017 and before July 1, 2018 will be 4.45 percent, up from the current 3.76 percent.
-Rates on federal direct loans to graduate students will increase from 5.31 percent to 6.0 percent on July 1, and rates on PLUS loans will rise from 6.31 percent to 7.00 percent.
+The 2.995 percent yield on 10-year Treasury notes auctioned May 9, 2018, means rates on federal direct loans to undergraduates disbursed on or after July 1, 2018 and before July 1, 2019 will be 5.05 percent, up from 3.76 percent in 2016.
+Rates on federal direct loans to graduate students will increase to 6.60 percent on July 1, and rates on PLUS loans will rise to 7.60 percent.

 Since rates on federal student loans are fixed, existing borrowers will continue to pay the same rate, unless they qualify to refinance their loans at a lower rate with a private lender.

 It costs about $36,227 to repay $30,100 in direct unsubsidized federal student loans at 3.76 percent interest under the standard 10-year repayment plan.
-If a borrower were to take out the same amount of government loans at the new interest rate of 4.45 percent, they’d be looking at about $1,000 in additional repayment costs — about $37,260.
+If a borrower were to take out the same amount of government loans at the new interest rate of 5.05 percent, they’d be looking at about $2,240 in additional repayment costs — or $38,400 all told.

 The Department of Education recalibrates rates on federal student loans once a year, adding 2.05 percentage points to the rate for 10-year Treasury notes auctioned in May to establish rates for new loans to undergraduates.
 The add-on for federal direct loans for graduate school students is 3.6 percent, while rates for parent PLUS loans equal yields on 10-year Treasury note plus an add-on of 4.60 percentage points.